kelexel/rstream/README.md

 * /usr/local/etc/nginx/mime.types (if used in your actual setup)

 By using this software you agree to the possibility of breaking something or loosing all your data (j/k).

+You understand that *rstream-transcode* is higly experimental and that piping it's output to a log file might be a VERY BAD IDEA.

 Installation
 ======